solodev/cloud-documentation/src/Groups/update/index.md

 ## Update

-You can update you group by providing a new name for your group or a new description.
+You can update your group by providing a new name for your group or a new description.

 ><img src="../../../images/groups-upd.jpg" alt="x" style="width: 100%; display: block"></a>